What is an Oregon pregnancy discrimination attorney, and do I need one?

 At the state level, you have ORS659a, which provides similar remedies to the federal law and prohibits discrimination against pregnant women.
 The law also requires pregnant workers to have proper accommodations in the workplace and be given sufficient breaks for breastfeeding purposes.
 Further, Oregon also has the Oregon Family Leave Act, which allows 12 weeks of leaves for eligible workers.
 The workers can also get additional 12 weeks due to pregnancy-related conditions.

-Pregnancy Discrimination Lawyer and Meyer Stephenson Attorney, Ashley Bannon Moore, represents former Lincoln City Police Officer for gender and pregnancy discrimination and wrongful termination.
+Pregnancy Discrimination Lawyer and Meyer Employment Law Attorney, Ashley Bannon Moore, represents former Lincoln City Police Officer for gender and pregnancy discrimination and wrongful termination.
 Click here to read more…

 Pregnancy Discrimination Attorneys in Oregon